 Black women worldwide are disproportionately impacted by cervical cancer and have significantly higher incidence and mortality rates for invasive cervical cancer than white women.

 In 2018, 19 of the top 20 countries with the highest cervical cancer burden were in sub-Saharan Africa.

-The Lacks Family unites with global leaders and advocates to eliminate cervical cancer by 2030.
+The Lacks Family unites with global leaders and advocates to eliminate cervical cancer.
 To reach our goal, together we must achieve:

 90% of girls fully vaccinated with the HPV vaccine by the age of 15;

 70% of women screened using a high-performance test by the age of 35, and again by the age of 45; and

 90% of women identified with cervical disease receive treatment (90% of women with pre-cancer treated, and 90% of women with invasive cancer managed).